alphadose/itogami/README.md

 # Itogami

-> The best goroutine pool in terms of performance implemented using a lock-free stack
+> An experimental goroutine pool implemented using a lock-free stack

-By limiting concurrency with a fixed pool size and recycling goroutines, itogami saves a lot of memory as compared to using unlimited goroutines and also itogami is the fastest and has the least allocs/op among all existing goroutine pool implementations
+By limiting concurrency with a fixed pool size and recycling goroutines using a stack, itogami saves a lot of memory as compared to using unlimited goroutines and remaining just as fast.

 Benchmarks to support the above claims [here](#benchmarks)

+**Note:- This work is experimental and should not be used in production**

 ## Installation